openharmony/docs/zh-cn/application-dev/database/encrypted_estore_guidelines.md

 import { window } from '@kit.ArkUI';
 import { distributedKVStore } from '@kit.ArkData';
 import { ECStoreManager } from './ECStoreManager'
-import { StoreInfo } from './store'
+import { StoreInfo } from './Store'
 import { Mover } from './Mover'
-import { SecretKeyObserve } from './secretKeyObserve'
+import { SecretKeyObserver } from './secretKeyObserver'
 import CommonEventManager from '@ohos.commonEventManager';
 import Base from '@ohos.base';

 export let storeManager = new ECStoreManager();

-export let secretKeyObserve = new SecretKeyObserve();
+export let secretKeyObserver = new SecretKeyObserver();

 let mover = new Mover();